dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/exposures.md

 ## Exposures are new!

 Exposures were introduced in dbt v0.18.1, with a limited set of supported types and properties.
-If you're interested in requesting or contributing additional properties, check out issue [dbt#2835](https://github.com/dbt-labs/dbt-core/issues/2835).
+If you're interested in requesting or contributing additional properties, check out discussion [dbt#5106](https://github.com/dbt-labs/dbt-core/discussions/5106).